xavijuanola/XaviJuanola.github.io/_publications/2023-12-12_MLBriefs3_SLAVC.md

 executable version allowing the users to test it on their own image-audio pairs and propose some improvements that could benefit the model as future work.'
 date: 2023-12-12
-venue: 'Image Processing On Line'
+venue: 'Image Processing On Line (IPOL)'
 image: "/assets/images/publications/blank.png"
 projecturl: "https://xavijuanola.github.io/vssl_eval_projectpage_test/"
 githuburl: ""